OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     }
     ```

-3. Add the following line to the end of the file:
+3. Add the following line to the end of the file.

     ```js
     g.toggleProtection = toggleProtection;